sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - started implementing decorator Pattern in the game in JS
 * Blocker - no blocker

+* What I did yesterday -  I read about design patterns
+* What I will do today - implementing command pattern + composite
+* Blocker - no blocker

 # Day 11 - 17th April

 #### Sricheta
 * What I did yesterday -  started implementing decorator Pattern in the game in JS
 * What I will do today - comtinue with the same
 * Blocker - waiting for input from one of the team member

+* What I did yesterday -  I read about design patterns
+* What I will do today - implementing factory design pattern in JS
+* Blocker - no blocker